scottslowe/weblog/content/post/2019-08-12-converting-kubernetes-to-ha-control-plane.md

 **Reminder:** I _do not_ recommend using this procedure for any sort of cluster that is or ever will be considered "production."
 See the "Disclaimer" section above.

 If you have any questions, comments about the post, or corrections/suggestions, please don't hesitate to [contact me on Twitter][link-4].
 Or, you can find me on the Kubernetes Slack community (I hang out a lot in the "#kubeadm" channel).
 I hope this information is useful to you!

+**UPDATE 2020-02-20:** I added notes about updating the `kube-proxy` configuration, and added commands for restarting Pods on containerd-based nodes.

 [link-1]: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/
 [link-2]: https://v1-14.docs.kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/